Points vs Electronic Ignition

 389 Pontiac engine

-But for the GTO ignition system, I stuck with points ignition.
+But for the ignition system, I stuck with points ignition.
 They worked just fine.
 The acceleration from the 389 Tri-power snapped your head back and gave rubber in all four gears.

-Fixing Something That's Not Broken
+Fixing Something That Isn't Broken

-Electronic systems can be unreliable, and unlike points, they will stop working without a warning.
 A set of points will at least give you a clue, showing such signs as running rough, or maybe they haven't been changed in many years.

 points vs electronic ignition

-In 2007, I had the opportunity to buy a 1968 Jaguar XKE that did not run.
+In 2007, I had the rare opportunity to buy a 1968 Jaguar XKE that did not run.
 The previous owner did not know what was wrong with it.

 Jaguar XKE ignition problems